 Derek Pinson – Edgewood Community Learning Garden Site Coordinator firstname.lastname@example.org

 Pat Walker – Farm Fellow email@example.com

-Joining the staff in January 2015, Neida Arrington is the office manager of Wylde Center.
-She also helps manage events including our annual Beer Garden fundraiser.
+Joining the staff in January 2015, Neida Arrington is the General & Operations Manager of Wylde Center.
+She also helps manage our annual Beer Garden fundraiser.
 Previously she managed an office for a landscape architect firm but was eager to join a nonprofit.
 A childhood rearing in Lyons, Georgia, amidst Vidalia sweet onions coupled with an educational background in environmental studies made Wylde Center the perfect team for Neida to join.
 Outside of the office, she enjoys baking cheese cakes and bikepacking.

 Favorite vegetable to grow: Cucumbers

 Chris grew up in Rochester, MN and has lived all over the US: studying in Madison, WI, serving two years with AmeriCorps in Seattle, WA, and finishing up his Sustainable Community Development degree in Prescott, AZ.
 He returned to his hometown for a while to work as a garden manager for an alternative high school but decided to settle somewhere closer to the equator after skipping the Midwest winter/WWOOFing for several months in New Zealand.
 He then completed a farm apprenticeship in Mansfield, GA and joined the Wylde Center staff in late 2016 as an educator and site coordinator for Oakhurst Garden.

 Favorite vegetable to grow: Lacinato kale

 Favorite plant to grow: English Ivy (when it’s not horribly invasive to local ecosystems)